triatmojo/triatmojo/README.md

 - 🔭 I’m currently at Freelance
 - 👯 I’m looking to collaborate on any open source projects related to PHP, Laravel, Codeigniter and JavaScript.
-- 🌱 I’m love learning everything 🤣
+- 🌱 I’m currently learning PHP Laravel, devops, software architecture, mysql, mongodb everything

 ### Connect with me: